 General education transfer credits will be applied for both associate and bachelor degree programs through the semester preceding the final semester in which the student will graduate.
-With the exception of the Associate of Applied Science in Surgical Technology - Accelerated Alternate Delivery program, students may not enter the final semester without all general education credits completed.
+Students may not enter the final semester without all general education credits completed.
 Students are responsible for checking their transcripts in SONIS to ensure all transfer credit has been applied and all transcripts have been received.
 Students who have not completed general education courses will be withdrawn from school.
-Upon successful completion of the general education requirement, the student may enter the final semester when the courses needed to graduate are next next offered.
+Upon successful completion of the general education requirement, the student may enter the final semester when the courses needed to graduate are next offered.
 No transfer credits will be accepted when a student is in withdrawn status.